MicrosoftEdge/WebView2Feedback/specs/PeriodicBackgoundSyncAndBackgroundSync.md

 }

 // This method fetches all periodic synchronization tasks in the current service worker,
-// and executes each task multiple(time) times with a specified minimum interval(min_interval)
+// and executes each task multiple(time) times with a specified interval(min_interval)
 // between consecutive executions. void ScenarioServiceWorkerSyncRegistrationManager::DispatchPeriodicBackgroundSyncTasks(
     const int time)